Fault Grounds in Divorce

 Enduring the issues involved in a divorce can be both emotionally painful and stressful on a daily basis.
 Dealing with a divorce while maintaining a sense of stability for yourself and your children is difficult.
 You do not have to go through this process alone.
 The lawyers at Holmes, Diggs & Sadler will strive to help you protect your rights while guiding you through your divorce case.
 We will listen to your concerns and treat you with the utmost respect.
 We know that you are already experiencing enough stress and we therefore strive to do whatever is necessary to make the divorce process go as smoothly as possible.

 With over two decades of combined experience in family law practice in the state of Texas, Holmes, Diggs & Sadler will skillfully represent you throughout a fault divorce.
 We represent clients in the Houston metro area with all aspects of divorce proceedings.
 Members of our team are board-certified experts in family law, meaning we have specialized knowledge that very few other lawyers have.
 We have more than 90 years of combined experience with both trial practice and mediation, and we have been named Super Lawyers by Texas Monthly every year since 2010.

 Common Reasons for a Fault-Divorce

-You can site many different reasons for divorce, involving fault of varying kinds.
-Some of the more common reasons for a divorce include:
+You can cite many different reasons for divorce, involving fault of varying kinds.
+Some of the more common reasons for divorce include: